rowend/codeigniter-migrations-mysql/README.md

 Supported Features
 ------------
-1 - MySQL innodb tables, to make a table Innodb you need colocate a config file
+1 - MySQL innodb tables, to make a table Innodb you need colocate
+    an innodb => TRUE configuration

 Example - chocolate table
 -------------------------